File and directory elements

 |

 Arbitrary files.
-This directive will create a detached raw signature file (available for Advanced Code Signing) |
+Create detached CMS, GPG or raw signatures (available for Advanced Code Signing). |

 element.